xevorte/id.react.dev/src/content/reference/react/useEffect.md

 By default, when you read a reactive value from an Effect, you have to add it as a dependency.
 This ensures that your Effect "reacts" to every change of that value.
 For most dependencies, that's the behavior you want.

-**However, sometimes you'll want to read the *latest* props and state from an Effect without "reacting" to them.** For example, imagine you want to log the number of the items in the shopping cart for every page visit:
+**However, sometimes you'll want to read the *latest* props dan state from an Effect without "reacting" to them.** For example, imagine you want to log the number of the items in the shopping cart for every page visit:

 ```js {3}
 function Page({ url, shoppingCart }) {